LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       ## Please consider

-      * Always try to have only one list a page.
+      * Try to have maximum one list a page

-      * Only have 3-5 points in one list.
+      * Only have 3-5 points in the list

-      * Write list items to have approximately similar line lengths
+      * Have similar line lengths

+      * Use the same feel/spirit for list items

+      * Don’t require end punctuation

       ## Other material[](https://lfui-beta-aedd0a.netlify.app/components/web/button-and-links/buttons#other-material)